 OK…I am not saying that every part of every lesson has to be a circus.
 Far from it.
-However, where we can, we owe it to our learners to make learning as interesting as possible.
+However, where we can, we owe it to our learners to make corporate learning as interesting as possible.

 Besides being fun, an important element in learning, games can be used as motivators via prizing leading to real rewards.
 Players get stars or points which they can use to “buy” rewards.
 Find out more about rewards here.

 At the moment, many areas of the world are exploring how people can move back to partial (or full), in person, physical work and education.
-Even so, it appears that our long-term experiences with online learning, training, work, etc. have changed our ideas.
+Even so, it appears that our long-term experiences with online and mobile learning, training, work, etc. have changed our ideas.
 The trend seems to be that some sort of hybrid system will emerge.
 In other words, both physical and digital rather than just one or the other.
 Thus, online learning will most likely remain a big part of instruction of all types.

-The data shows that the average eLearning course takes 14 weeks to develop.
+The data shows that the average elearning course takes 14 weeks to develop.
 While 14 weeks, or roughly 3 months, is not forever, it kind of defeats the advantages of the SAM model.
 It would be much more efficient to reduce development time without sacrificing instructional quality.

 Now that you’ve met SAM and ADDIE Instructional Design Models

-you can call on one of them to help you create more effective, new instructional products and/or significantly improve the ones you already have.
+You can call on one of them to help you create more effective, new instructional products and/or significantly improve the ones you already have.
 Either way, a world-class LMS is going to be a “must-have”.
 You can find one at the end of this click.